kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 summary displayed in the Frama-C log at the end of an Eva analysis.

 The _Coverage_ section shows:
-- the number of functions body analyzed by Eva, over the total number of function bodies provided in the source files provided to Frama-C.
+- the number of function bodies analyzed by Eva, over the total number of function bodies provided in the source files provided to Frama-C.
   Functions whose body cannot be analyzed (such as functions without body or functions specified to the -eva-use-spec parameter) are ignored.